Devs02/CSI-5200-03/README.md

 # CSI-5200-03
-Project On Patent Grants Dataset Given by USPTO(US PATENTS AND TRADEMARKS OFFICE) using Hadoop and HIVE QL TO DATA ANALYSIS
+Project On Patent Grants Dataset Given by USPTO(US PATENTS AND TRADEMARKS OFFICE) using Hadoop and HIVE QL TO DATA ANALYSIS to analyse patents granted for ML and AI related fields according to countries, inventions....